rmcanany/SolidEdgeHousekeeper/README.md

 The properties are processed in the order in the table.
 You can change the order by selecting a row and using the Up/Down buttons at the top of the form.
 Only one row can be moved at a time.
 The delete button, also at the top of the form, removes selected rows.

 You can copy the settings on the form to other tabs.
-Set the 'Copy To' CheckBoxes as desired.
+Set the `Copy To` CheckBoxes as desired.

 Note the textbox adjacent to the `Edit` button is a `Dictionary` representation of the table settings in `JSON` format.
 You can edit it if you want, but the form is probably easier to use.